 SEPTIC ARTHRITIS AND SWOLLEN JOINTS (JOINT-ILL)

 In calves, this may occur sporadically or in outbreaks, with sudden onset non-weight bearing lameness, joint swelling and pain.
 Multiple joints are frequently affected and calves often have a fever and loss of appetite.
 Lameness with joint swelling may also be seen in infected adult cattle.
-Poor response to treatment is a common feature of mycoplasma arthritis.
+Poor response to treatment is a common feature of arthritis caused by Mycoplasma bovis infection.

 Diagnosis is challenging due to the asymptomatic signs and intermittent shedding of M.bovis.
 A bulk milk PCR test can be performed as part of routine biosecurity measures.
 Early identification of the disease is critical if any form of control is to be achieved.